-If a student has more than 10 unexcused absences for the school year, credit for the course will NOT be awarded regardless of the student's average in the class.
+If a student has more than 4 unexcused absences for the semester, credit for the course may NOT be awarded regardless of the student's average in the class.

-- An appeals process is in place and parents will be notified by letter of appeals hearing dates in May. - > Students in danger of losing credit first semester may be invited to attend a probationary hearing in January with their parent(s)/guardian(s).
-At this time, the student and parent will have the opportunity to sign an attendance contract for second semester in an effort to retain credit. - > Students on attendance probation who have exceeded 10 unexcused absences will have the opportunity to attend an appeals hearing in May.
+- An appeals process is in place and parents will be notified by letter of appeals hearing dates in December for 1st semester and May for 2nd semester. - > Students in danger of losing credit for a semester will be invited to attend a probationary hearing in December and or May with their parent(s)/guardian(s).
+At this time, the student and parent will have the opportunity to sign an attendance contract for NEXT semester in an effort to retain credit. - > Students who have fulfilled the requirements while on an attendance contract can request credit be restored for the classes in question at the end of the attendance probation period.